mit-jaa/static-website/content/en/jewish-life-on-campus/_index.md

 ---
 title: Jewish Life on Campus
 summary: Life on college campuses can be difficult to navigate.
-On going issues, initiatives, and accomplishments.
+Read about on going issues, initiatives, and accomplishments.
 showHeader: true
 ---